stacksmith/trivial-project/README.md

 `:DEFAULT-ACTION` resolves to a symbol and is not expnadable. `:TEMPATE-PATH`, `:OUTPUT-PATH` are used by the system and are not useful (there are better ways to portably get the project path for instance).

 Other internal symbols are `:EXTENSIONS` and `:MANIFEST`, which are used to internally map file types and names to actions.
-Therefore symbols --EXTENSIONS-- and --MANIFEST-- should never be used inside text (or at least I cannot think of why you would want to introspect on TRIVIAL-PROJECT itself)
+Therefore symbols ~~EXTENSIONS~~ and ~~MANIFEST~~ should never be used inside text (or at least I cannot think of why you would want to introspect on TRIVIAL-PROJECT itself)

 ### File Renaming

 As mentioned before, the (default but changeable) syntax for keys in filenames to be renamed is TP_xxx_TP, in order to work with the file systems (dashes in filenames are problematic).
 In case of a multipass renaming, keep in mind that intermediate names must be in the 'normal' syntax.
 The final result should be a valid filename and intermediate results are not relevant.

 As an example, the stock template has a file named `TP_SYSTEM_TP.asd`.
-It will expand to `--NAME--.asd` and finally to the value of `:NAME` with extension .asd, unless `:SYSTEM` has been explicitly set.
+It will expand to `~~NAME~~.asd` and finally to the value of `:NAME` with extension .asd, unless `:SYSTEM` has been explicitly set.

 ### Multipass Renaming